block42-blockchain-company/thornode-telegram-bot/README.md

 docker run --env TELEGRAM_BOT_TOKEN=XXX --dns '1.1.1.1' --mount source=thornode-data-volume,target=/storage thornode-bot
 ```

 Replace the `--env` flag with your telegram bot token.
 The `--dns` flag tells docker to use cloudflare's dns server.
 We found out that cloudflare usually the quickest to respond.
-Finally, the `--mount` flag tells docker to mount our previously created volume in the directory `/storage`.
+Finally, the `--mount` flag tells docker to mount our previously created volume in the directory `storage`.
 This is the directory where your bot saves and retrieves the `session.data` file.